How to Winterize Your RV Camper: 12 Simple Steps [by RVers]

 Pro Tip: Walmart tends to have the best price on RV Anti-Freeze.

-Note: Using RV Anti-Freeze in the freshwater lines ensures all water is purged from the freshwater pump, providing an extra layer of protection.
+Note: Using the antifreeze method in the freshwater lines ensures all water is purged from the freshwater pump.

 Step 9: Turn on Closest Inside Faucet to Draw Anti-Freeze Through the Lines